top of page

 The noun 'acquittal' has its etymological origins in Latin.
 It is derived from the Latin word 'acquittare,' which is a combination of 'ad,' meaning 'to,' and 'quittare,' meaning 'to set free' or 'to absolve.'
 In its original sense, 'acquittal' referred to the act of setting someone free or absolving them from a debt or obligation.
 Over time, this term found its way into the realm of law, specifically criminal law, to describe the legal verdict of a defendant being found not guilty or cleared of charges in a trial.
 Its etymology reflects the idea of being released from a legal obligation or accusation, signifying the exoneration of an individual from criminal charges in contemporary legal contexts.

-Quiz: Find the meaning of acquittal
+Quiz: Find the meaning of the noun acquittal:

 Try Again!